Guidelines

 1. Dermatology training Institution should have the following features.

-1. A day care center with out-patient clinics with accessible service which accepts referrals from a wide spectrum of health services.
+1. A day-care centre with out-patient clinics with accessible service which accepts referrals from a wide spectrum of health services.
 The volume of cases must be adequate; the range of cases type must be wide: from common dermatoses to rare dermatoses; from mild dermatosis to severe; from simple to complicated.
 Emphasis is given to the volume of cases with severe and complicated dermatosis.

-2. The day care centre should be installed with facilities, equipment and materials to enable all the procedures in dermatology (Session 3) to be carried out.
-The facilities and equipment must be well maintained and operated to enable medical procedures to be carried out in a safe and high quality manner.
+2. The day-care centre should be installed with facilities, equipment and materials to enable all the procedures in dermatology (Section 3) to be carried out.
+The facilities and equipment must be well maintained and operated to enable medical procedures to be carried out in a safe and high-quality manner.

 4. The dermatology training institutes must possess a full range, updated and necessary pharmaceutical agents which enable comprehensive pharmaceutical management of patients.

 5. The dermatology training institute must have ready access to a range of supportive service enabling comprehensive diagnostic and therapeutic activities to be carried out.
-Those supportive service will include, but not limited to: pathology (Histopathology, chemical pathology, haematology, immunology), radiology and microbiology.
+Supportive services include, but not limited to: pathology (histopathology, chemical pathology, haematology, immunology), radiology and microbiology.

 6. The dermatology training institute must be affiliated with general hospitals with a full range of specialist services.
 This enables severe dermatoses to be taken care under in-patient environment and benefits from the immediate input from other specialties.
 This also enables acquiring of knowledge and experience in diagnosis and management of dermatoses in other specialties through the provision of inpatient dermatology consultation service.
 The trainee should work in the affiliated hospital for an adequate period under supervision to enable the acquisition of experience in hospital dermatology.